Greg Heffley’s plans for the summer are to play video games and eat snacks.

 Each of the vignettes that make up the film do have lessons in life for Greg.
 When he goes on a weekend trip with Rowley and Rowley’s parents, he discovers that maybe his family life isn’t so bad after all.
 Of course in the process, he gets into all kinds of trouble and even gets Rowley’s dad accidentally arrested.
 Greg gets sent home early, now considered a bad influence on Rowley.

-Greg and the other members of Scout Troup 42 at Camp Wilderness.
+Greg and the other members of Scout Troop 42 at Camp Wilderness.

 Greg is the first Union soldier to wear black high top chucks at a Civil War enactment.